Where to Stay in Dallas: Best Areas & Hotels

 The Homewood Suites by Hilton Dallas Downtown could not be more centrally located in downtown Dallas, just a few blocks from the Holocaust Museum, Dealey Plaza, and Pioneer Plaza.
 This all-suite hotel gives you top value for your money, featuring kitchenettes with full-size refrigerators, complimentary breakfast, free Wi-Fi, self-service laundry, and a shuttle bus to top tourist attractions.
 If this were not enough, hotel amenities include a home theater, video games, half-court basketball, a golf simulator, and a billiards room to keep the entire family entertained.

-Outside of the urban bustle, the Cooper Hotel Conference Center & Spa offers more than great meeting space - it hosts children's activities and has recreation facilities, including a tennis court, outdoor heated pool, spa, and beautiful grounds with a fountain-centered pond.
+Located outside of the urban bustle in North Dallas, the Cooper Hotel Conference Center & Spa offers more than great meeting space - it hosts children's activities and has recreation facilities, including a tennis court, outdoor heated pool, spa, and beautiful grounds with a fountain-centered pond.
 The fitness center is immense and includes a full basketball court and small indoor track.
 Breakfast, Wi-Fi, and parking are included in the room rates.